2 items from 2015

 Perhaps it’s inevitable that actors with a career as venerated as Al Pacino’s slip into revery.
 The stage has his heart.
 His films – when they come – smartly play on the legend.
 Other recent releases (Wilde Salomé, Danny Collins, The Humbling) have seen the 75-year-old give creative ennui a nod and a wink.
 Manglehorn is a more sage assessment of a talent maturing with age.

-★★★★☆ The world of the stage proves very much the theme of the festival this year with the third film so far to take the theatrical world as its background.
-Director Barry Levinson's Philip Roth adaptation The Humbling (2014) is a bird of an entirely different feather to the screwball antics of She's Funny That Way (2014) or the anarchic brio of Birdman (2014).
-Featuring a masterly turn by Al Pacino, The Humbling is actually closer to Pacino's own theatre-based documentaries Looking for Richard (1996) and Wilde Salomé (2011) in its looseness and postmodern playfulness.
+★★★★☆ The shrouded world of the stage proved very much the theme of last year's Venice Film Festival.
+Director Barry Levinson's Philip Roth adaptation The Last Act (2014) is a bird of an entirely different feather to the screwball antics of She's Funny That Way (2014) or the anarchic brio of Alejandro González Iñárritu's Birdman (2014).
+Featuring a masterly turn by Al Pacino, The Last Act is actually closer to Pacino's own theatre-based documentaries Looking for Richard (1996) and Wilde Salomé (2011) in its looseness and postmodern playfulness.
 It's also by turns moving and very funny.
 Simon Axler (Al Pacino) is an ageing actor in decline and verging of a nervous breakdown.

 - CineVue UK